FidelityInternational/djangocms-references/docs/index.rst

 Overview
 --------

-Django CMS References provides a way to introspect select relations between objects.
+Django CMS References provides a way to retrieve objects that are related to a selected object.
+It also includes a view to present that data to the end user.

-These relations must be explicitly configured.
+Relations used to retrieve these objects must be explicitly configured.

 Glossary
 --------